lxc/incus/doc/api-extensions.md

 ## `instance_access`

 This introduces a new API endpoint at `GET /1.0/instances/NAME/access` which exposes who can interact with the instance and what role they have.

+## `project_access`

+This introduces a new API endpoint at `GET /1.0/projects/NAME/access` which exposes who can interact with the project and what role they have.